looker-open-source/actions/docs/action_api.md

 ### Action Execute Endpoint

-When the user initiates an action (either manually or by scheduling it), Looker will run the relevant query and then POST the data to the execute endpoint.
+When the user initiates an action (either manually or by scheduling it), Looker will typically run the relevant query and then POST the data to the execute endpoint.

 The payload sent to this endpoint is always JSON and it's always sent using [chunked transfer encoding](https://en.wikipedia.org/wiki/Chunked_transfer_encoding) to facilitate streaming data from the analytic database.

+If the `supported_download_settings` is set to "url" then the payload will instead contain a one-time use download url instead of including the data in the payload.

 The payload format here is the same as the Looker Webhook format which is as follows: